Sage-Bionetworks/data_curator-infra/README.md

 Please install pre-commit, once installed the file validations will automatically run on every commit.
 Alternatively you can manually execute the validations by running `pre-commit run --all-files`.
-Please install pre-commit, once installed the file validations will automatically run on every commit.